cchhiissoomm/Multiplicative-Inverse/README.md

 # Multiplicative-Inverse-Rust
 This rust code calculates the modular multiplicative inverse of a number making use the Euclidean algorithm.

-    /*code that calculates the Modular multiplicative
-    inverse of a number using the Euclidean Algorithm*/

     fn mod_inv(a: isize, module: isize) -> isize {

     let mut mn = (module, a);